Sandhya03242/E-commerce-Customer-Data-For-Behavior-Analysis/README.md

-# E-commerce Customer Behavior and Purchase Dataset
+# E-commerce Customer Behavior and Purchase

 ## Project Overview
 The **E-commerce Customer Behavior and Purchase Dataset** is a synthetic dataset created using the Faker Python library.
 It simulates a comprehensive e-commerce environment, capturing various aspects of customer behavior and purchase history within a digital marketplace.
 This dataset is intended for data analysis and predictive modeling in e-commerce, suitable for tasks such as customer churn prediction, market basket analysis, recommendation systems, and trend analysis.